-We are residents and neighbors with a collective vision for community-centered development at Takoma Junction that reflects Takoma Park’s history and values, and serves the needs of its residents.
-We’re working for a development that is in scale with the neighborhood and surrounding historic district; preserves and strengthens our walkable grocery store; creates opportunities for new locally-owned businesses; enhances pedestrian, bicycle and transit rider safety; meets high environmental standards; and improves the quality of life for all members of our vibrant, diverse community.
+We are residents and neighbors with a collective vision for community-centered development at Takoma Junction and throughout the City that reflects Takoma Park’s history and values, and serves the needs of its residents.
+We’re working for development that is in scale with our neighborhoods and historic districts; in keeping with our identity as a racially and economically mixed City; preserves and strengthens our walkable grocery store and other local independent businesses; creates opportunities for new locally-owned businesses; enhances pedestrian, bicycle and transit rider safety; meets the highest environmental standards; and improves the quality of life for all members of our vibrant, diverse community.

-We seek development at Takoma Junction that is less dense than what the developer (NDC) has presented, and that allows for affordable leasing rates for diverse local businesses; parking for customers of Takoma Junction businesses; and adequate facilities for TPSS Co-op operations, including continuing to accommodate the need for a dedicated loading area for its many local suppliers.
+We were founded to seek development at Takoma Junction that is less dense than what the City’s chosen developer (NDC) has presented, and that allows for affordable leasing rates for diverse local businesses; parking for customers of Takoma Junction businesses; and adequate facilities for TPSS Co-op operations, including continuing to accommodate the need for a dedicated loading area for its many local suppliers.

 We are concerned that plans for the development of a publicly-owned property that was secured for the purpose of benefiting the residents of the community has evolved into a developer-driven project that will not be affordable for small, locally-owned businesses.
 For example, the significant expense of constructing an underground parking garage must be passed on to tenants, shoppers, and other users, resulting in higher rents and prices.
 We also believe that what NDC has proposed would: exacerbate traffic congestion and related safety concerns; eliminate space for community activities; and threaten the survival of the community-owned grocery store serving a large number of city residents.